The only difference between a pathetic 3D pencil model and a decent one lies along their edges.

 To achieve the perfect smooth concave look, create a flat circle primitive [right-most model] and “Bridge” the two geometries together [second model].

-Remember to match the same number of segments like the previous step to facilitate bridging.
+Remember to match the same number of segments like inthe previous step to facilitate the bridging.

-Add in more refinement loops to help the edge transit from the hexagon shape to the circle and then proceed to push/pull them to create the final round off look [left-most model].
+Add in more refinement loops to help the edges transit from the hexagon shape to the circle and then proceed to push/pull them to create the final round off look [left-most model].